vishal2468/OracleDB-SQL-fundamentals-queries/README.md

 10. OuterJoins
 11. Subqueries

 I Will also update a PLSQL tution in the similar manner.
+** Peace.. **